monatemedia/dealership/README.md

 # List all branches that contain the tip commit of your feature branch
 git branch --contains feature/<name>

-# View recent history on dev, check for your commits
+# View recent history on dev, check for your commits, `q` to quit
 git log --oneline --graph --decorate -20

 # Delete the local feature branch